-This historic building was designed by the architectural firm of Favrot & Livaudais, Ltd. of New Orleans – a firm noted for designs that were literally “ahead of their time.”
+This historic building was designed by the architectural fi rm of Favrot & Livaudais, Ltd. of New Orleans – a firm noted for designs that were literally “ahead of their time.”
 In keeping with the importance of the building, it was placed on the National Register of Historic Places.
-The building, constructed in 1911, is a two-story brick building featuring projected main block and lower flanking wings; piano nobile of the main block; and three massive arched openings with coupled Ionic columns in-between.
+Constructed in 1911, the two-story brick building features projected main block and lower fl anking wings; piano nobile of the main block; and three massive arched openings with coupled iconic columns in between.

 Of special interest to historians are the records of the parish.
 Many of these records are the original hand written documents dating from 1843.
 We are fortunate that the records survived the Civil War.
 These old papers are fragile and the environment in which they are stored is of vital importance to their preservation.

 The October 25, 1911 issue of The Enterprise details it as a “place of interest to visit in Mansfield.
 Look at the foundation of the courthouse for the Parish of DeSoto.
 This semi-fireproof building will cost $100,000 when complete and will be one of the most modern and convenient temples of justice to be found in Louisiana outside of large cities.”